yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_greenplum_cluster.html.markdown

 * `backup_window_start` - Time to start the daily backup, in the UTC timezone.
 The structure is documented below.

 * `pooler_config` - Configuration of the connection pooler.
 The structure is documented below.
+* `pxf_config` - Configuration of the PXF daemon.
+The structure is documented below.
 * `greenplum_config` - Greenplum cluster config.

 * `user_name` - Greenplum cluster admin user name.